cheslie-team/cheslie-player/README.md

 Installation
 ------------

+_If you have trouble installing the player, or just simply don't want to bother with local installation, check out the [cheslie-player JSFiddle](https://jsfiddle.net/63gkjk9j/4/)_

 In order to use cheslie-player, you'll need [node.js](https://nodejs.org/en/).
 [Git](https://git-scm.com/) is nice too.

 Simply clone the cheslie-player repo, and install the dependencies by running the commands below.